wp-plugins/wangguard/readme.txt

 = Usage =

-Obtain a new API KEY for your site from [WangGuard](http://www.wangguard.com/getapikey), then go to "WangGuard configuration" on the "Plugins" tab and paste the provided API KEY to activate WangGuard.
+Obtain a new API KEY for your site from [WangGuard](http://www.wangguard.com/getapikey), then go to "configuration" on the "WangGuard" tab and paste the provided API KEY to activate WangGuard.

 This step is not necessary, but if you want anyway, create the security questions that will appear randomly in the user registration page.

 You can create or modify security questions and answers from the Admin panel.

-Please go to your users page and report all users marked as spam.
+Please go to WangGuard Wizard and use it.

 Upon user registration, WangGuard will check against a centralized database if the user is a Splogger or spam-user.
 If WangGuard determines that the user is a Splogger, WangGuard won't allow the registration on your site.